johnzastrow/johnzastrow.github.io/_posts/2024-01-12-expand-proxmox-linux-vm-disks.md

 tmpfs                              382M   12K  382M   1% /run/user/1000
 </pre>

-B. Check for existing free space on your Volume Group, run the command ```vgdisplay``` and check for free space.
-Here you can see I have 16.00 GiB of free space (Free PE) ready to be used.
-If you don’t have any free space, move on to the next section to use some free space from an extended physical (or virtual) disk.
+B. Check for existing free space on my Volume Group, run the command ```vgdisplay``` and check for free space.
+Here I can see I have 16.00 GiB of free space (Free PE) ready to be used.
+If I don’t have any free space, move on to the next section to use some free space from an extended physical (or virtual) disk.

  {: .box-terminal}
 <pre>